-Once the vegetables are delivered to the ‘cooks’ in the kitchen, it’s time to explore the grounds with a treasure hunt/nature trail where students will have to find all sorts of creepy crawlies, unusual fungi, and some unexpected lodgings!
+Once the vegetables are delivered to the ‘cooks’ in the kitchen, it’s time to explore the grounds with a treasure hunt/nature trail where students will have to find all sorts of creepy crawlies, unusual fungi, and some unexpected ingredients!

 Everyone gathers in the dining room for a well earned lunch of the mornings hard work!

-Dinner and clean-down, like a running restaurant.
+Dinner and clean-down, just as you would if you were running a restaurant.

-We also offer the option of an overnight stay which can include the Gaisce Bronze Award with a 25km hike, or 2 day cookery to include a wood-fired BBQ on the first evening and overnight in Django's hostel in the Eco-village, as well as fireside games.... jenga, table-tennis and cornhole to name a few.
+We also offer the option of an overnight stay which can include the Gaisce Bronze Award with a 25km hike, or 2 day cookery course to include a wood-fired BBQ on the first evening and overnight in Django's hostel in the Eco-village, as well as fireside games.... jenga, table-tennis and cornhole to name just a few.